MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 >
 >In TPM 2.0 if minimum PIN length is set below 6 digits, Windows will attempt to update the TPM lockout period to be greater than the default when a PIN is changed.
 If successful, Windows will only reset the TPM lockout period back to default if the TPM is reset.
 This does not apply to TPM 1.2.

-If you enable this setting, you can require a minimum number of digits to be used when setting the startup PIN.
+If you enable this setting, you will require a minimum number of digits to set the startup PIN.

 If you disable or don't configure this setting, users can configure a startup PIN of any length between 6 and 20 digits.